 For humans, voice is one of the easiest and the most natural ways to interact with technology.
 Adding voice interface to Conversational AI levels up interactions with technology and makes the conversations feel more human-like.
 That’s why Voice Assistants have much higher usage than the rule-based dialog agents.

 On average Voice Assistants answer every in-room query in 3 seconds with over 90% success rate while the same task usually takes more than 3 mins for rule-based chatbot solutions.
 (Guests scan the QR code > download the App or open the browser > chat their way to answer the question)

 Cons: Conversational AI requires a dedicated dataset for training and implementation, and therefore a longer time to develop.

 Price: Because of its advanced technology and training, the price of solutions powered by Conversational AI is typically higher but also leads to a much better task-completion rate, higher usage and better guest experience.

 For your hotel, this means that guests can ask questions freely, and you get more insights into their real needs.
 Conversational AI continuously keeps improving without much further assistance.
 The more it interacts with guests, the better it will become at understanding the intent, and at answering guest requests.

-In this article, you’ve learned the difference between conversational AI and rule-based dialog agents.
+In this article, you’ve learned the difference between Conversational AI and rule-based bots.
 With this information, you should be able to make a well-informed choice of solution that best matches your business goals.

-As exciting as new technology is, it’s necessary to truly understand it before you make the purchase.
+As exciting as the new technology is, it’s necessary to truly understand it before you pull the trigger.
 AI system is a long-term investment, it comes with benefits that go beyond the shiny guest experience.
 It helps your staff free up more time, work more efficiently as a team, and centralize requests and interactions in one place, minus the fuss.